SIDN/ietf-epp-restful-transport/src/draft-with-ext-old.md

 -  Request: GET {collection}/{id}

--  Request payload: OPTIONAL X-REPP-auth-info HTTP header with
+-  Request payload: OPTIONAL X-REPP-authinfo HTTP header with
   <authInfo>.

 -  Response payload: Object <info> response.

 A object <info> request MUST be performed with the HTTP GET method on a resource identifying an object instance.
-The response MUST be a response message as described in object mapping of the EPP RFCs.
+The response MUST be a response message as described in object mapping of the EPP RFCs, possibly extended with an [@!RFC3915] extension element (<rgp: infData>).

 #### Domain Name